INFLUENCEorg/aienvs/README.md

 # aienvs
 Repository for Influence project environments

+## Requirements
+* Ubuntu Linux
+* Built version of SUMO (download from sourceforge.net/projects/sumo).
+* Add the sumo/tools directory to your pythonpath.

 ### Build the library ###
 To build the library, you need to have version 40.6.2 or later of setuptools, plus wheel.
 To ensure, run
 ```
 pip3 install --upgrade setuptools
 pip3 install wheel
 ```

 With that, you can build the library build using
 ```
 ./build.sh